BOINC/boinc-policy/Governance_Documents/Governance.md

 - Read the BOINC developer information (https://boinc.berkeley.edu/trac/wiki/SoftwareDevelopment) to learn about the BOINC system
 - Find something that needs to be implemented in BOINC:
-  - Review the Project (https://github.com/BOINC/boinc/projects) associated with the area of BOINC in which you want to contribute
+  - Review the Github “Project” (https://github.com/BOINC/boinc/projects) associated with the area of BOINC in which you want to contribute
   - Issues that have been reviewed and are ready for implementation are listed under Longterm or TODO
   - Issues with a higher priority for implementation are listed under TODO
 - Follow the software development process that BOINC uses (See [Development_Workflow.md](Development_Workflow.md))